|Annexed in 1889

 This area was not really settled in the early days as this swampy land was not fit for residential use even though three railroad track lines were put in to form a triangle.

-The area was annexed into the Hyde Park Township area in 1861, then in 1862 the area was named “Burnside” after General Ambrose Burnside, and then in 1889 it was annexed into the city of Chicago despite the fact this was still barren swampy land.
+The area was annexed into the Hyde Park Township area in 1861, then in 1862 the area was named “Burnside” after General Ambrose Burnside.
+In 1889 Burnside was annexed into the city of Chicago despite the fact this was still barren swampy land.

 In the year 1895 W. V. Jacobs had a grand vision of building a storage battery road for Chicago as he was heavily responsible for promoting the Calumet Railway.
 At this time between 1895 and 1896 the Illinois Central Railroad built a repair shop and a roundhouse in this area which attracted employment, then Jacobs purchased all the land within this triangle and subdivided the land into a livable community of railroad workers, soon Hungarian, Italian, Ukrainian and Polish immigrants came to this small community as they worked in the shops in and nearby the neighborhood.